-Case study supervision

-Once you are ready to start your case studies contact assessments@ukhypnosis.com and a supervisor will be allocated to you.
-If you have any queries or concerns regarding your supervisor, you should email assessments@ukhypnosis.com.
-You should arrange supervision sessions directly with your supervisor, and a minimum of 30 minutes per case study.
-If you are an online student your coach is also your allocated supervisor.
+Case study supervision: Once you are ready to start your case studies contact assessments@ukhypnosis.com and a supervisor will be allocated to you.
+If you have any queries or concerns regarding your supervisor you should email assessments@ukhypnosis.com.
+You should arrange supervision sessions directly with your supervisor, sessions are 30 minutes per case study.

-Once you are ready to commence your case study you should arrange an initial session with your supervisor to discuss theoverall approach.
+Once you are ready to commence your case study you should arrange an initial session with your supervisor to discuss the overall approach.
 Then complete the case study administration form (in resources) and send this to assessments@ukhypnosis.com along with a copy of your insurance document.
 Your supervisor will send you a supervision agreement.

-Case study write up guidance

-The details of your case study should be recorded in the appropriate form, additional copies can be found in the resourcessection on the website here https://www.ukhypnosis.com/assessment-and-case-studies-resources/.
+Case study write up guidance: The details of your case study should be recorded in the appropriate form, additional copies can be found in the resources section on the website.

-No personal details of your client i.e., name, email address, address, should be included.
-Please use a volunteer referencenumber.
+No personal details of your client i.e. name, email address, address, should be included.
+Please use a volunteer reference number.

-On submission you are required to submit your 'Supervision Review' form for each case study client plus a feedback form for each of the clients.
-Please do not submit your assessment forms.
+On submission you are required to submit your 'Supervision Review' and 'End of treatment review' only for each of your three clients plus a feedback form for each of the three clients.

-Case study marking criteria:

-You will need to demonstrate the following:
+Case study marking criteria: You will need to demonstrate the following:

-- How did you explain the rationale for hypnotherapy and formally agree a treatment plan and goals? - How did you complete the assessment phase? - How did you explain informed consent and confidentiality? - How did you plan and prepare a therapy session or series of sessions to complete a minimum of 7 hours of formaltherapy activity? - How did you select the treatment interventions? - How did you assess your ability to build relationships and use effective communication techniques of questioning, listening and giving feedback?
+- How did you explain the rationale for hypnotherapy and formally agree a treatment plan and goals? - How did you complete the assessment phase? - How did you explain informed consent and confidentiality? - How did you plan and prepare a therapy session or series of sessions. - How did you select the treatment interventions? - How did you sel - How did you assess your ability to build relationships and use effective communication techniques of questioning, listening and giving feedback?